 Below, we’ll explain why you should consider using NPS® as your exit survey, from the unique benefits a short and simple survey provides to the discoveries you can make about improving retention using the collected data.

 NPS Surveys Are Short and Perfect for Departing Customers

-Response rates for exit surveys tend to be on the low side — actually very much on the low side.
-In the Groove’s example linked above, the company’s exit survey achieved a 1.3% completion rate, meaning just over one out of every 100 canceling customers bothered to provide feedback.
+Response rates for exit surveys tend to be on the low side — actually, very much on the low side.
+In Groove’s example, the company’s exit survey achieved a 1.3% completion rate, meaning just over one out of every 100 canceling customers bothered to provide feedback.

 Even by the already low standards of conventional email surveys, a 1.3% completion rate isn’t good.
 It’s particularly worrying for small businesses, which may not have enough customers to ever extract meaningful insights from such an insignificant amount of survey data.

 For example, if your SaaS business has 1,000 paying clients and loses 10-20 every month, it could take years to generate enough data from your exit surveys to make considerable changes to your product and improve customer retention.